Ayush-l/mailReadExtension/README.md

                 a. /mail/create/{id}-> it is the api endpoint for creating a new mail class with parameter id.
                 b. /mail/visit/{id}-> it is the api endpoint for marking the mail classObjects as visited.
                 c. /mail/isvisited/{id}-> it is the api endpoint for checking whether the mail has been seen or not.

+#FrontEnd
+    #Server.js
+        It is a javaScript file that Hosts an transparent pixel.
+Whenever this endpoint hits it calls backend server to mark that mail id to visited.
+Sender must not open this link otherwise the extension will show read(false information).
+    #